firstneverrest/Cypress-Learning/README.md

 # Cypress Learning

 The test runner which is modern testing with cross-browser compatibility.
-Easy to use and Friendly to user with GUI. [visit official website here](https://www.cypress.io/).
+Easy to use and friendly to user with wonderful GUI. [visit official website here](https://www.cypress.io/).

 ## Installation